bennadel/git-cheat-sheet/README.md

 git branch -D my-feature-backup
 ```

+> **ASIDE**: You should almost never need to do this.
+If you find yourself having to do this a lot; or, you find yourself dealing with a lot of "conflict resolution", you need to reevaluate your `git` workflow.
+Chances are, your feature branches are living way too long.

 ### I want to temporarily set-aside my feature work.

 The life of a developer is typically "interrupt driven".
 As such, there is often a need to briefly set aside your current work in order to attend to more pressing matters.
 In such a case, it is _tempting_ to use `git stash` and `git stash pop` to store pending changes.
 But, _do not do this_.
 Stashing code requires unnecessary mental overhead.
-Instead, simply commit the changes to your current feature branch and the perform an interactive rebase later on to clean up your commits:
+Instead, simply commit the changes to your current feature branch and then perform an interactive rebase later on in order to clean up your commits:

 ```sh
 # Oh noes!
 Something urgent just came up - commit your changes to your feature